yannicksuter/faceter/README.md

 ## Issues
 * BUG/model: faces added with area 0, this can happen with svg triangulation where vertices span a horizontal line.
-* TODO/Shape: inner shapes with >1 shared vertices cannot be triangulated

 ## Requirements
 python 3.x